aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PS to ODT" h2="Render PS to ODT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting PostScript (PS) files to OpenDocument Text (ODT) format is a common requirement for many C++ developers.
+ODT is an open standard format for text documents, which is supported by many applications, including Microsoft Word, LibreOffice, and OpenOffice.
+It is also the default format for many Linux distributions.
+Converting PS files to ODT allows C++ developers to access the content of the files in a format that is more widely supported.

+<h2>How Aspose.Total Helps for PS to ODT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PS to ODT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to ODT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PS to ODT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PS file format to DOC.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert PDF files to other formats.
+Secondly, by using the advanced Word Document Processing API Aspose.Words for C++, you can export DOC to ODT.
+This API provides a comprehensive set of features for manipulating Word documents, including the ability to convert Word documents to other formats.

+Aspose.Total for C++ is a powerful and reliable solution for C++ developers who need to convert PS to ODT.
+It is easy to use and provides a wide range of features for manipulating PDF and Word documents.
+With Aspose.Total for C++, C++ developers can quickly and easily convert PS to ODT in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}